Ice424/CS-ALevel/Obsidian/CS/Commniactions/Write Up.md

 ## The new protocol

-In the original program there is a synchronisation step at the start of each file. for the original setup it is not actually needed and the receiver will respond anytime it receives a two or 1 second pulse of light.
-I decided to use this synchronisation to start a clock on both brains with a preset rate
+In the original program there is a synchronization step at the start of each file. for the original setup it is not actually needed and the receiver will respond anytime it receives a two or 1 second pulse of light.
+I decided to use this synchronization to start a clock on both brains with a preset rate

 Every clock cycle the light would change to the next bit on for 1 off for 0.
 The receiver would then read the values in and display the output.